 Religion in India

 Hinduism is an Indian religion which teaches us the real way of life.
 It is practiced in the Indian subcontinent and Asia.
-Hinduism is the oldest religion in the world and refers as Sanātana Dharma, “the eternal tradition”, or the “eternal way”, beyond human history.
-Hinduism is various Indian cultures with diverse roots.
+Moreover, Hinduism is the oldest religion in the world and refers as Sanātana Dharma, “the eternal tradition”, or the “eternal way”, beyond human history.
+However, Hinduism is various Indian cultures with diverse roots.
 This “Hindu synthesis” started to develop between 500 BCE and 300 CE, after the end of the Vedic period (1500 to 500 BCE) and flourished in the medieval period, with the decline of Buddhism in India.